avirgvd/avirgvd.github.io/easypxe.md

-theme: jekyll-theme-minimal
-title: Govind Avireddi's homepage
-description: Bookmark this to keep an eye on my project updates!

-# About BMA-PXE
+# About EasyPXE
-BMA-PXE simplifies PXE network boot process for OS deployment.
+EasyPXE simplifies PXE network boot process for OS deployment.
 It reduces manual effort in setting up PXE services required for network-boot based OS deployment.
 The web-UI takes minimal inputs from the user and discovers most of the network settings automatically to configure the tool for PXE net-boot.

 The tool is compatible with custom OS images created for optical media or USB media based OS deployment, making it easy to switch to network based OS deployment.

-BMA-PXE is a versatile tool supporting multiple formats of custom OS images.
+EasyPXE is a versatile tool supporting multiple formats of custom OS images.
 Refer to the "Supported OS Images" section for more details.

 The tool can be installed on a Linux VM running in a Laptop or a server.